-- Is the research carried out by members of a recognized research organization (e.g., university, research institute, other organization with a primary goal of conducting scientific research)?
+- Is the research carried out by members of a recognized research organization (e.g., a university, research institute, or other organization with a primary goal of conducting scientific research)?
 What is the role of the person(s) involved in collecting the data within that organization (e.g., student, employee)?

 - Has the research project been approved by the institution’s legal or ethical review board?

 - How much does the study depend on the web data (e.g., is the data entirely based on one scraped data set, or only vaguely uses scraped data for some less-critical control variables)?

 - Is the data provider the only data source with comparable data?
 Do viable alternatives exist (e.g., feasibility to gather alternative data, including projected resource use)?

 - Are private parties involved in the project (e.g., for knowledge dissemination, as part of an industry collaboration), or is it a purely scientific project?